kamyargerami/matrix-docker/README.md

 7. Edit `/var/lib/docker/volumes/matrix_synapse_data/_data/homeserver.yaml` file and change it as below:

 - You need to replace the database config to postgresql

+Don't worry about the database security, this is not going to expose to the internet.

 ```
 database: